Don't Use English Dev: On the Zero-Shot Cross-Lingual Evaluation of Contextual Embeddings: Introduction

 Much of this recent work has demonstrated that mBERT performs very well on zero-shot tasks, superseding prior techniques as the baseline for zero-shot cross-lingual transfer learning.
 By \textit{zero-shot}, we mean that no parallel text or labeled data from the target language was used during model training, fine-tuning, or hyperparameter search.
 In this setting, models are trained on labeled (usually English) text and tested on target (non-English) text.
 Standard practice prohibits the use of target language data for model selection; the final model is chosen using the English dev set only.

 However, we find that zero-shot mBERT results can vary greatly.
-In Table \ref{table:published-mbert} are peer-reviewed baselines for zero-shot cross-lingual document classification on MLDoc \citep{schwenk-li-2018-corpus}:
+We present 4 published baselines for zero-shot cross-lingual document classification on MLDoc \citep{schwenk-li-2018-corpus} in Table \ref{table:published-mbert}:

-Even though these authors report English accuracies which are basically identical, the target language performance is dramatically different.
+Even though the authors report English accuracies which are basically identical, their target language performances are very different.
+Given that each experiment starts with the same pre-trained mBERT model and MLDoc dataset, it is clear that these cross-lingual results are \textbf{not reproducible}.
 For the listed target languages, the highest accuracy is up to 3 points better than the next best and up to 17 points better than the worst.
-Given that each experiment starts with the same pre-trained mBERT model and MLDoc dataset, it is clear that the cross-lingual results from these publications are \textbf{not reproducible}.
 We investigate this reproducibility issue in both MLDoc and XNLI \citep{conneau-etal-2018-xnli}, which is another major dataset for evaluating cross-lingual transfer.
+The variations in published baselines on these and other datasets are summarized in Sec.~\ref{sec:published}.

 In Section \ref{sec:variance}, we show that the final zero-shot accuracies \textbf{between} and \textbf{within} independent mBERT training runs are highly variable.
 Variations over different random seeds are similar in magnitude to those in Table \ref{table:published-mbert}, with variation due to checkpoint selection using English dev being a significant underlying cause.
 In Section \ref{sec:directional}, we find that in many cases, \textbf{English (En) dev accuracy is not predictive of target language performance}.
 In fact, for some languages, En dev performance is actually anti-correlated with target language accuracy.